gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 ---

 ## Narrative of Initiative’s Logic
-For an adult to be past the poverty line, they would need over $2.15/day.
-That would cost $788.40 per year ($2.16 x 365) or $65.7 per month.
-We will assume that households below the poverty line currently have at least half of that amount already, or $1.08/day.
-We will therefore provide them with $1.08/day or $32.85/month per household member.
-A household of 5 people, for example, would receive $164.25/month.
+For an adult to be above the poverty line, they would need over $2.15 per day.
+According to the IMF, the PPP conversion factor for Malawi in 2025 is 553.1 Malawian kwacha per US dollar, which means that in Malawi, adults with daily earnings of at least 1,189.165 Malawian kwacha are above the poverty line.
+This is equivalent to $0.69 (US dollars).
+We will assume that every household below the poverty line already has at least half of this amount per day, that is $0.35 per day.
+Therefore, the program will provide them with $0.35/day or $10.35/month per household member.
+A household of 5 people, for example, would receive $51.75/month.
 We will distribute the money to the head of household for a duration of 10 years.
 The decision to distribute money for 10 years is in accordance with the finding that short-term UBIs were less effective than long-term UBIs[^3].
 In terms of target area, we are choosing to prioritize the districts with the highest percentage of people in poverty.
 These districts — see table below — also have some of the highest percentage poverty gaps, or the largest distances to reach the poverty line.
 Based on these criteria, we identified the Phalombe, Nsanje, and Chitipa districts.
 ### Why Choose a UBI Intervention?

 - **Alleviating Poverty:**